dr-natetorious/TIM-8101-Programming_Languages_and_Algorithms/Week3_DomainSpecificLanguages/README.md

 An example might include creating various SQL functions and stored procedures that encapsulate a domain.
 This improves the readability and enhances the developer experience.

-Consider this example which is self-documenting and is instantly the intent.
+Consider this example which is self-documenting and the intent is instantly clear.

 ```sql
 SELECT students.*